Banish Nofollow From Comments and Trackbacks

 Mike Sansone created a simple step-by-step guide on How To Remove Nofollow From Typepad.

 Fox Tucker has also come up with an interesting way to present links without nofollow on Typepad blogs.

 How to Remove Nofollow From Moveable Type

-How to remove Nofollow on Moveable Type – A Comprehensive guide on removing Nofollow from Moveable Type and Disable the Redirect
+How to remove Nofollow on Moveable Type – A Comprehensive guide to removing Nofollow from Moveable Type and Disable the Redirect.

 This also referenced Removing the Redirect Link

 Legacy link for Moveable Type and Nofollow (it wasn’t complete)

 I did find a few other Nofollow plugins available, but they appear on sites that are using nofollow for links in their own comments, seemed to be copies of the same code others provided, or were just dead links, so I didn’t include them here.